Something's Gotta Give (LeAnn Rimes song)

-"Something's Gotta Give" is a song written by Craig Wiseman and Tony Mullins, and recorded by American country music artist LeAnn Rimes.
-It was released in December 2005 as the third single from her seventh studio album This Woman.
-The song reached a peak of #2 on the Hot Country Songs chart in mid-2006, becoming Rimes' highest-peaking country single since the number one "One Way Ticket (Because I Can)" in 1996-1997.
-The #1 position was held by "Summertime" by Kenny Chesney (also co-written by Wiseman).
-The song also won ASCAP awards for its writers.
+"Something's Gotta Give" is a song recorded by American country music artist LeAnn Rimes.
+It was written by Craig Wiseman and Tony Mullins.
+Rimes produced the song with Dann Huff.
+The song was released on December 12, 2005 as the third single from her seventh studio album This Woman (2005) by Asylum-Curb Records.

+"Something's Gotta Give" became a commercial success, peaking at number two on the Hot Country Songs chart; the song that blocked "Something's Gotta Give" from the top spot was Kenny Chesney's "Summertime", which Wiseman co-wrote.
+It was also Rimes' highest-charting song at country radio since her sole number one hit "One Way Ticket (Because I Can)".
+The writers for the song, Craig Wiseman and Tony Mullins, won ASCAP awards in 2006.

 Content

 "Something's Gotta Give" is an up-tempo song describing a female character named Jenny who is in her thirties, but unable to find a male companion who is suitable for her, after having failed several times.
 In the chorus, she says that "something's gotta give" for her to find the one that she wants.